FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 interfaces.
 It shows that the library will use different endpoints (IP-addresses) to connect to IP-addresses on different subnets (or using different netmasks).

-Note that, as delivered, configUSE_DHCP is set to 0, so a static IP address is used.
+Note that, as delivered, configUSE_DHCPv6 is set to 0, so a static IP address is used.

 ## Prerequisites